emmaU90/Excel_Analysis_of_Employee_Payroll/README.md

 The primary objective is to create an employee payroll system with data on employee names, hourly wages, and hours worked during the month of January.

 ### Data Sources
-- This dataset used for this analysis is a subjective dataset.
+- The dataset used for this analysis is a subjective dataset.

 ### Process
 - Step 1 : Created a subjective or quantitative dataset with the value being Name, Hour-worked, Overtime-pay, weekly-pay, Bonus, Total-pay as well as Maximum, Minimum and Average.